Alfresco/docs-alfresco/content-accelerator/latest/configure/actions.md

 10. Once the API has been enabled, an option will appear to create a new Client ID.
 11. When creating the client ID:

     * Make sure Web application is selected
     * In the Authorized JavaScript origins section, put in the url for that is hosting ACA.
 For example, if ACA was accessed by `http://www.mysite.com/hpi`, you would use `http://www.mysite.com`.
 Note that multiple domains can be entered here if you have multiple HPIs that you would like to access the Gmail API.

-1. Click **Create Client ID**
+12. Click **Create Client ID**.
-2. Copy the Client ID
+13. Copy the Client ID.
-3. In the bulk upload config, paste the Client ID from 14 into the 'Gmail Client Id' textbox
+14. In the bulk upload config, paste the Client ID into the 'Gmail Client Id' textbox.

-Note that you can always get back to your Client ID by going to the Credentials section.
+**Note:** you can always get back to your Client ID by going to the Credentials section.

 ##### Configuration Options for Ingest from Gmail